Lindronics/honours_project/timelog.md

 * *2.0 hours* Successfully ran simple NN on augmented dataset.
 It appears as if visible light only performs better than VIS+LWIR.
 Further investigation is needed.
 * *3.0 hour* Started analysis section in dissertation

+### 23 Feb 2020

+* *1.5 hours* Dissertation: mobile application analysis

 ### 24 Feb 2020

 * *2.0 hours* Implemented a variation of AlexNet
 * *3.0 hours* Familiarised myself with running jobs on the GPU cluster.
 Managed to run a simple classification job.

+### 25 Feb 2020

+* *2.5 hours* Set up custom Docker image for GPU cluster
+* *3.0 hours* Captured second animals dataset.
+This is to be able to perform a representative train/test split.